-- 1. Decide on a good place for your children's homework area.
-This could be the kitchen table where you can monitor and help them. - 2.
-There should be no interruptions during homework time. - 3.
+1. Decide on a good place for your children's homework area.
+This could be the kitchen table where

+- 2. There should be no interruptions during homework time. - 3.
 Set aside a designated homework time each day.
 If your children do not have a written assignment, the allotted time should be used to read or do other academic activities. - 4.
 Praise your children's efforts.
 Let them know how proud you are of their hard work. - 5.
-Communicate with the teacher if there are any questions or concerns about the homework.
+Communicate with the teacher for any questions or concerns about the homework.
 It is important to form a partnership with the teacher to work as a team. - 6.
 Make sure proper school supplies are available. - 7.
-Immediately place completed homework in a backpack or schoolbag.
+Immediately place completed homework in a backpack or school bag.

-For further helpful hints refer to Homework Without Tears by Lee Canter in the Banta LMC.
+For further helpful hints, refer to Homework Without Tears by Lee Canter in the Banta LMC.